mattbierner/khepri/README.md

         var w = "world";
     var message = h + " " + w; // error, w used outside of implicit if block.

+Duplicate variables in the same scope are disallowed:

+    var b = 3;
+    var c = b;
+    var b = c; // Error, b already declared.

+Only variables from variable declarations has mutable bindings, meaning they can be reassigned.
+Those from static declarations, catch clauses, function parameters, and let bindings are immutable cannot be reassigned.

+    var a = 4;
+    a = 10; // ok;

+    static g;
+    g = 323; // Error, g is immutable

+    var f = \x -> { var x = 3; return x + 1; }; // error, x is immutable in scope
+    var f = \x -> { { var x = 3; return x + 1; } }; // ok, new scope

-Globals can be used by declaring them with the 'static' keyword. 'static' is already a reserved work in ECMAScript 5.1.
+Globals are used by declaring them with the 'static' keyword. 'static' is already a reserved work in ECMAScript 5.1.
 By default, builtin object globals are already declared.
 This does not include any DOM objects.
 This only suppresses checks on the global variables, it does not effect the